Andrey-Pivtorak/NestJS_prisma_SQLite/README.md

 - [Running setup](#running-setup)

 ### Description
-In this documentation is described the way how to set up a mock server and mock database for API testing.
-It will be get as a result a mock server, mock database, swagger API documentation.
+This documentation has described the way how to set up a mock server and mock database for API testing.
+It will get as a result a mock server, mock database, and Swagger API documentation.
 * [tests](https://github.com/Andrey-Pivtorak/NestJS_prisma_SQLite.git) `repository - mock-server`

 ### Structure